AlexGustafsson/cupdate/docs/docker/README.md

 Whilst the commands above are enough to get you started with Cupdate, you might want to change some configuration to better suite your needs.
 Please see the additional documentation in [../config.md](../config.md).

+## Updating Cupdate

+> [!NOTE]
+> Before Cupdate hits v1.0.0, breaking changes can occur.
+Breaking changes could
+> include API changes or changes to how the data is stored on disk.
+Breaking
+> changes are communicated in release notes.

+If you've installed Cupdate using the example compose file, please re-apply it using the latest version to update Cupdate.
+If you've written custom manifests, update the image version and refer to the release notes to learn if there are additional changes required.